syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/server-side-application.md

 ## Adding Style Sheet

-Add the theme style sheet as below in the sever web app.
+Add the theme style sheet as below in the server app.

 * For **.NET 6** app, add the Syncfusion bootstrap5 theme in the `<head>` of the **~/Pages/_Layout.cshtml** file.